jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 Consolidated compute services include the HPC batch compute cluster and its associated GPFS performance tier, the VM cloud platform, and the container platform.
 The new facility provides sufficient power for planned growth of all RCS compute capacity.
 The facility is integrated with the on-campus data center using dark fiber provided by the University of Alabama System Regional Optical Network (UASRON).
-This configuration allows the on-campus data center to continue hosting less power-dense Ceph capacity storage services and to provide peering points for campus and R&D networks.
+This configuration allows the on-campus data center to continue hosting less power-dense Ceph capacity storage services and to provide peering points for campus and regional networks.

 The SDHPC framework helps navigate complex requirements.
 [Figure %s](#ab_cluster) highlights the HPC storage and data center migration use-case that drove its development.